xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 1. lpszUsername // The username value. actually you can set UPN format but if you did that you must NULL the domain value.
 2. lpszDomain // Domain Name.
-3. lpszPassword // User’s Password.
+3. lpszPassword // User's Password.
 4. dwLogonType // The type of logon operation to perform
 5. dwLogonProvider // Specifies the logon provider
 6. phToken // [OUT] Token Handle variable.